 - 1. A Use Permit or Special Development Permit may be granted by the City Council through a public hearing for projects proposed to exceed 35% FAR (unless #2 below applies). - 2.
-A 10% FAR bonus (up to 45% FAR for this site) may be granted if LEED certification at a Gold level is achieved; subject to a staff-level approval (no public hearing). - Properties can be rezoned to raise the standard FAR level, which also requires City Council action at a public hearing.
+A 10% FAR bonus (up to 45% FAR for this site) may be granted if Leadership in Energy and Environmental Design (LEED) certification at a Gold level is achieved; subject to a staff-level approval (no public hearing). - 3.
+Properties can be rezoned to raise the standard FAR level, which also requires City Council action at a public hearing.